 The proposed MRS amendment contains 17 separate proposals relating to the City of Joondalup and the City of Wanneroo.
-Six proposals relate to land within the City of Joondalup and are outlined in detail in the Comment section below.
-A diagram of each proposal forms Attachment 1 to this report.
+Six proposals relate to land within the City of Joondalup and are outlined in detail in the comment section below.
+A diagram of each proposal forms Attachment 1 to Report CJ043-04/13.
 A copy of the amendment report has also been placed in the Councillor's reading room.